Darkle/MarkSearch/README.md

         - By default the MarkSearch results box will not expand to show the results on page load so as not to annoy you.
 You can change this behaviour and have it always auto expand in the extension settings.

-        - Note: if your browsers current width is wide enough, the MarkSearch results box when expanded will show to the right of the google results (this is handy if you have a widescreen monitor).
+        - Note: if your browser's current width is wide enough, the MarkSearch results box when expanded will show to the right of the google results (this is handy if you have a widescreen monitor).
 However if your browser is not wide enough, the MarkSearch results box will expand to the full width of the browser and show on top of the google results like this:

         - ![Screenshot Of MarkSearch Extension MarkSearch Results Box Shown Narrow Browser]({{ '/assets/screenshots/screenshots-optimized/extensionResultsNarrowBrowser.png' | relative_url }})